grovetools/grove-gemini/docs/03-experimental.md

 >
 > The Gemini Caching API is a billable service.
 Misuse or misconfiguration of this feature can lead to substantial and unexpected charges on your Google Cloud account.
 >
 > The primary risk comes from frequent cache invalidation.
-If your "cold context" files change often or your cache TTL is too short, `gemapi` will repeatedly create new caches, incurring costs for both the cache creation API calls and the storage of the cached content.
+If "cold context" files change often or the cache time-to-live (TTL) is misconfigured, `gemapi` will repeatedly create new caches.
+This action incurs costs for both the cache creation API calls and the storage of the cached content.
 >
-> **This feature is NOT recommended for general use until it is further stabilized.** Use it only if you fully understand the cost implications and are actively monitoring your billing.
+> **This feature is NOT recommended for general use until further stabilized.** Use it only if you understand the cost implications and are actively monitoring your billing.

 The caching functionality is enabled by adding an `@enable-cache` directive to your `.grove/rules` file.
-The behavior can be controlled with command-line flags (`--no-cache`, `--recache`, `--use-cache`, `--cache-ttl`) and other directives (`@freeze-cache`, `@no-expire`).
-These controls are also considered experimental.
+The associated command-line flags (`--no-cache`, `--recache`, `--use-cache`, `--cache-ttl`) and other directives (`@freeze-cache`, `@no-expire`) are also considered experimental.

 ## Observability Integration

-Integration with other tools for observability, such as emitting events to `grove-hooks` for session tracking and performance monitoring, is currently under development.
-The event schemas and integration points are subject to change in future releases.
+Integration with `grove-hooks` for session tracking and performance monitoring is in development.
+The event schemas and integration points may change in future releases.